University of Santo Tomas Baybayin Documents

 The University of Santo Tomas Baybayin Documents or UST Baybayin Documents are two 17th century land deeds written in Baybayin script.

-Due to their historical significance, the documents were declared as a National Cultural Treasure by the National Archives of the Philippines Director Victorino Manalo during the Second Baybayin Conference at the Museum of the Filipino People, Manila on 22 August 2014.
-It was the first declaration made the Philippines' national archives and the first paper document declared as a National Cultural Treasure.
+Due to their historical significance, the documents were declared a National Cultural Treasure by the National Archives of the Philippines Director Victorino Manalo during the Second Baybayin Conference at the Museum of the Filipino People, Manila on 22 August 2014.
+The declaration was the first made by the Philippines' National Archives, and the Baybayin Documents the first paper documents declared a National Cultural Treasure.